martijndevalk/super-setup/README.md

 ### <a name="front-end-install" href="#front-end-install">Installation</a>

-- Install npm packates
+- Install npm packages
   Once you have npm installed, open up Terminal (or Command Prompt) and enter the following command from within the project `/Static` folder:
   `npm install`
 - Run project
-  If you want to watch call `npm run start`
+  If you want to start developing, call `npm run dev`
-  If you want to compile files once call `npm run build`
+  If you want to build and compile all files once, call `npm run build`

 ### <a name="front-end-frameworks" href="#front-end-frameworks">Libraries and frameworks used</a>